brandonwillard/vim-setup/README.md

 ## Neovim

-I've recently added some Neovim features/support; the only major difference was the need for symlinks to the original vim setup:
+I've recently added some [Neovim](https://github.com/neovim/neovim) features/support; the only major difference was the need for symlinks to the original vim setup:
 ```
 $ ln -s ~/.vim ~/.config/nvim
 $ ln -s ~/.vimrc ~/.config/nvim/init.vim
 ```

+Oh, and if you're installing a plugin with scripts in "rplugin/*", run `:UpdateRemotePlugins`; otherwise, the plugin scripts simply won't work.

 # tmux

 This setup contains a custom shell script, tmux settings and a Vim script that